 School food service workers serve millions of meals each day, providing healthy, nutritious foods that fuel students’ minds and bodies.
 Yet, many of these professionals don’t have access to the training they need for this important work.
 The Improving Training for School Food Service Workers Act would help make training available that maximizes hands-on opportunities during regular, paid working hours.

 Email members of the House of Representatives and ask them to cosponsor the Improving Training for School Food Service Workers Act.

 The Keep Our PACT Act would ensure education is a priority in the federal budget by creating a mandatory 10-year path to fully funding both Title I and IDEA.

 Email your members of Congress and tell them to cosponsor and support the Keep Our PACT Act.

 Rep. Jahana Hayes (D-CT), the 2016 National Teacher of the Year, and Sen. Chris Murphy (D-CT), introduced identical resolutions (H. Res.
 231/S. Res.
 110) saying federal funds should NOT be used to train or arm educators.

 Email your members of Congress and tell them to cosponsor and support H. Res.
 231 and S. Res.
 110.

 The Voting Rights Advancement Act would once again require states and localities with recent histories of voter discrimination to seek approval from the U.S. Department of Justice before making any changes in their election laws.

-Email your SENATORS and urge them to support the Equality Act (S. 788).
+Email your senators and urge them to support the Equality Act.